15 Types of Pigeons in Alabama

 There are several types of pigeons in Alabama, but one that many people don’t know about is the feral pigeon.

-Feral pigeons are nothing more than domesticated pigeons that have escaped from captivity and now make their living on the street.
+Feral pigeons are nothing more than domesticated pigeons that have escaped from captivity and now live on the street.

 They can be found all over North America, with some estimates putting their numbers at around 100 million.